 Preparing your Daughter for camp and Missing Home

-Whether your daughter is a returning Camper or is embarking on her first Fernwood Cove summer, please take a few moments to familiarize yourself with some important ideas that will assist you to help your child in her transition from home to Camp.
+Whether your daughter is a returning Camper or is embarking on her first Fernwood Cove adventure, please take a few moments to familiarize yourself with some important ideas which will assist you to help your child in her transition from home to camp.

 Fernwood Cove has never had a case of homesickness.
-This is because we do not believe that missing home is a sickness.
-When a Camper is missing home we qualify her feelings by pointing out that she is simply missing the familiar things and people she loves.
-We then give her tools/life skills to help her deal with her feelings of missing home and prepare her for future endeavors of independence.
-We ask that you assist us by preparing your daughter for Camp.
+This is because we do not believe missing home is a sickness.
+When a Camper is missing home, we qualify her feelings by pointing out she is simply missing the familiar things and people she loves.
+We then teach her the skills to help deal with her feelings of missing home.
+These mastered skills prepare your daughter for future endeavors of independence.
+We ask for your assistance by preparing your daughter for camp.

 Here are some important guidelines and resources:

-www.campspirit.com – This is an incredible resource for parents to prepare your daughter for Camp!
-Dr. Christopher Thurber’s advice is throughout this book.
+https://drchristhurber.com/the-summer-camp-handbook/ – This is an incredible resource for parents to prepare your daughter for camp!
+Dr. Christopher Thurber’s advice is throughout this Parent Resource book.

 Helpful preparations with your child prior to Camp might include making a calendar (with important dates on it like Visiting Day, birthdays, 4th of July) to help her visualize the length of her stay at Camp; assuring her that when she gets home, things will be just as she left them; or making sure she feels confident that you will look after and love any of her pets while she is gone.

 Have a letter waiting for your daughter upon her arrival at Camp.
 A cheerful letter encouraging her to have a wonderful time at Camp will help her not to dwell on feelings of sadness or what she might be missing at home.
 To allow for mail delays, please mail your letter the week before your daughter arrives at Camp.